metricly/metricly-docs/content/integrations/mysql/_index.md

 ## Prerequisites

-The [Linux Agent][1] must be setup before you proceed with the MongoDB integration.
+The [Linux Agent][1] must be setup before you proceed with the MySQL integration.

 ## Configure